 The minute we moved into my parent’s house I was overwhelmed.
 Even though we had put the majority of our stuff into storage there were still boxes we brought with us.
 I had kept my computer and all our food and had brought it to my parent’s place.

-The combination of all the stuff my parent’s had in their house and all the stuff we brought with us was massive.
+The combination of all the stuff my parents had in their house and all the stuff we brought with us was massive.
 For the first few days we could barely walk around – there were boxes and stuff everywhere.

-Eventually I found some time to go through our things and stack the boxes in the basement out of the way.
+We really had to work hard to feel at home in someone else’s house.
+Eventually, I found some time to go through our things and stack the boxes in the basement out of the way.
 When I went to put some of our stuff “away” there was no room.

 To be fair, when my parents left on their holiday they did not anticipate having a long term house guest – especially not one with a soon to be toddler.